prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

-In an earlier post, I have shown a way to [load a file with lines of fixed-width format](https://prontog.wordpress.com/2016/01/27/reading-a-file-with-lines-of-different-fixed-width-formats/) into *R*.
-Using *RStudio* (the `View` function), it is easy to view the data.
+In an earlier post, I described a way to [load a file with lines of fixed-width format](https://prontog.wordpress.com/2016/01/27/reading-a-file-with-lines-of-different-fixed-width-formats/) into *R*.
+Using *RStudio* (and the `View` function), it is easy to view the data.
 On the other hand, it is not easy to edit the file when it has lines of different format.
-My `multifwf` package has a `read.multi.fwf` function but not a `write.multi.fwf` to write changes to a file.
+My `multifwf` package has a `read.multi.fwf` function but not a `write.multi.fwf` to write changes back to the file.
 On top of that, it is not easy for someone unfamiliar with *R* to filter/subset the loaded data.

 ### Why